Process for Identifying Top Charities

 Table of Contents

-In order to be eligible for "top charity" status, a charity must be explicitly focused on one or more of our priority programs—such as distributing insecticide-treated nets to prevent malaria, treating children for parasites, or direct cash transfers.
+In order to be eligible for "top charity" status, a charity must be explicitly focused on one or more of our priority programs, such as distributing insecticide-treated nets to prevent malaria.
 These programs represent, according to our research, the most evidence-backed approaches to helping the global poor.

 Why these programs?